psflex/Homepage/research.md

 ## Research Framework and Interests
-Decentralized control solves a few challenges for our changing grid.
-Billions of new energy devices generating energy from variable resources are difficult to manage centrally-----the problem is too complex.
-Thus, I focus on the decentralized optimal control for power systems and the development of the underlying algorithms.
-My aim is to deliver an optimal solution at the system level, while ensuring feasibility at the device level and cyber-physical security at the information level concurrently.
+Billions of new energy and storage devices from variable resources are difficult to manage centrally for our large-scale grids-----the optimization problem is too complex.
+Thus, I focus on the decentralized optimal control for power system applications and the development of the underlying algorithms.
+My research output aims to deliver an optimal solution at the system level, while ensuring feasibility at the device level and cyber-physical security at the information level concurrently.

 - Power System Optimization and AI
 - High-Fidelity COMSOL Simulation for battery and underground cables